Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Metastability and implied timescales

-For both discretizations, the spectrum exhibits a clear gap after the first non-trivial eigenvalue, indicating the presence of two metastable regions.
+\paragraph{Implied timescales.} For both discretizations, the spectrum exhibits a clear gap after the first non-trivial eigenvalue, indicating the presence of two metastable regions.
 The corresponding relaxation timescales $T_1^\tau$ computed from the leading non-trivial eigenvalue (see~\eqref{T_eigenvalue}) are listed in \Cref{tab:multichrom_timescales} (first column).
 Note that the timescales obtained from the uniform grid and the Voronoi discretization agree closely.

 The macrostates $M_1,M_2$ identified by PCCA+\footnote{ The number of metastable sets is fixed a priori to two based on the spectral gap.} for the regular grid are shown in \Cref{fig:diffusion_maps_SPDE_multichrom_MSM_grid_b}.
 Interestingly, the four-cluster configurations are not all assigned to the same macrostate.
 Instead, the method separates configurations with four clusters of nearly equal size from those in which the cluster masses are strongly unbalanced.
 This suggests that the latter lie dynamically close to the one-cluster state.
 In other words, within the chosen Diffusion Map projection, the transition from four evenly divided clusters to four unevenly divided clusters is already a rare event.
 A similar picture arises for the discretization into Voronoi cells in \Cref{fig:diffusion_maps_SPDE_multichrom_MSM_Voronoi_b}.
-An example trajectory is shown in \Cref{fig:PCCA_partition_traj_a}, illustrating where it crosses from one metastable region to the other.
-This observation suggests an interpretation as a natural \textit{early-warning signal}: unbalanced four–cluster configurations appear as intermediate states that precede the collapse into a single cluster.
+An example trajectory is shown in \Cref{fig:PCCA_partition_traj_a}, illustrating the classification with respect to the metastable regions identified from the global spectral analysis.
+This separation between balanced and unbalanced four-cluster configurations suggests an interpretation as a natural \textit{early-warning signal}: unbalanced four-cluster configurations appear as intermediate states that precede the collapse into a single cluster.
 Their placement near the boundary between the metastable regions suggests that they act as precursors of the imminent transition.

 We define state sets $A$ and $B$---for example, boxes associated mainly with four-cluster and one-cluster states, respectively---with an intermediate transition region between them, see Figures~\ref{fig:diffusion_maps_SPDE_multichrom_MSM_grid_c} and \ref{fig:diffusion_maps_SPDE_multichrom_MSM_Voronoi_c}.
 In this case, both the MFPT $T_{A \to B}$ and the transition time $T^{\mathrm{TPT}}_{A \to B}$ are well-defined and yield values of comparable order of magnitude (second and third columns of Table~\ref{tab:multichrom_timescales}).